warrior1211421/Gaming-Techies/content/posts/best-audiophile-headphones-for-gaming-top-7-list.md

       - con: It doesn’t provide quality bass for rock and fast music.
     image: /uploads/shure-srh1540.webp
     award: Best Audiophile Multimedia Headphones
-  - summary_award: Best monitoring Headphones for Gaming
+  - summary_award: Best Monitoring Headphones for Gaming
     paragraphs:
       - paragraph: >-
           Modern gaming has evolved a lot in the last decade.
 It isn’t about